top of page

 You will receive a summary report, which will help you determine the condition of the air in your home and whether any areas require additional sampling.

-particulate matter
+PM2.5 & PM10 particulate matter illustration

 A Cost-Effective Solution